What is an AI operating system?

 Personal knowledge management

 Keep notes, previous work, and unfinished threads connected to the task in front of you so knowledge stays usable instead of scattered.
+When you revisit a project weeks later, the AI OS surfaces related notes, past decisions, and pending action items automatically.
+This turns scattered information into an active, queryable knowledge base that grows with use.

 Agent-based tasks